Phileosopher/commonplace/hardship-persecution-church.md

 - While the free world has a difficult time [imagining](imagination.md) this, the persecuted Church treats this as normal.
 - Sometimes, a Christian's *abusers* will convert merely by seeing that unworldly joy *while they're persecuting them*.

+There are *many* people who have said that Christianity would cease to exist:

+- Nero
+- Diocletian
+- Julian
+- Umayyad Caliphate
+- Ottoman Empire
+- Modern atheism
+- Communist China
+- USSR

 ## How to prepare

 When the Church goes underground, everyone who wishes to keep their faith will have to suffer: